sercasti/datalaketools/README.md

 - Database Connection URL: jdbc:postgresql://mypostgres:5432/postgres
 - Database Driver Class Name: org.postgresql.Driver
-- Database Driver Location(s): /opt/nifi/nifi-current/jdbc/postgresql-42.3.1.jar
+- Database Driver Location(s): /opt/nifi/nifi-current/jdbc/postgresql-42.3.3.jar
 - Database User: postgres (or whatever you changed it to during setup)
 - Password: postgres (or whatever you changed it to during setup)

-Click Apply and enable the service by selecting the lightning-symbol of the line depicting the newly created controller and choosing Enable in the window which opens.
+Click Apply, close the configuration popup, and enable the service by selecting the lightning-symbol of the line depicting the newly created controller and choosing Enable in the window which opens.

 ### Part 5: Apache NiFi to MinIO